fusion-jena/PlantHub-QueryBuilder/README.md

 In an update, we include a further subset of the naturgucker.de dataset, that contains plant occurrences in Germany from 01.01.2024-07.02.2025 (https://doi.org/10.15468/dl.x5cexq).

-Both of these sources are licensed under CC BY 4.0

 We enrich these datasets with additional information from Wikidata, the GBIF API, the IUCN API, and the OpenElevationAPI.

+# License

+All sources are licensed under CC BY 4.0